couchbase/cbgt/IDEAS.md

 # NI1 - Resilient to datasource node down scenarios.

-If a data source (couchbase cluster server node) goes down, then the subset of a cbft cluster that was indexing data from the down node will not be able to make indexing progress.
-Those cbft instances should try to automatically reconnect and resume indexing from where they left off.
+If a data source (couchbase cluster server node) goes down, then the subset of a cbgt cluster that was indexing data from the down node will not be able to make indexing progress.
+Those cbgt instances should try to automatically reconnect and resume indexing from where they left off.